y2kstack/Simplecov_example/README.md

 You can also configure SimpleCov to exclude certain files or directories from the coverage report, set minimum coverage thresholds, and generate HTML, JSON or XML reports.

 It's important to note that test coverage is not the only metric to measure the quality of the code, it's just one of the many.
 You should also consider other metrics like code complexity, maintainability, and readability.

+####

+In SimpleCov, primary coverage and branch coverage are two different types of test coverage that can be used to measure the quality of your tests.

+Primary coverage refers to the percentage of lines of code that are executed by your tests.
+It's a simple measure of how much of your code is covered by tests.
+SimpleCov calculates primary coverage by counting the number of lines of code that are executed by your tests and dividing that by the total number of lines of code in your application.

+Branch coverage, on the other hand, refers to the percentage of branches (conditional statements) in your code that are exercised by your tests.
+A branch is considered to be exercised when both the true and false paths are taken by the test.
+Branch coverage is a more advanced measure of test coverage as it takes into account not only if the code is executed but also if the different paths of a conditional statement are covered.

+SimpleCov calculates branch coverage by counting the number of branches that are exercised by your tests and dividing that by the total number of branches in your application.

+Both primary and branch coverage are important to consider when evaluating the quality of your tests, primary coverage gives you a general idea of how much of your code is covered by tests, while branch coverage gives you a more detailed understanding of how well your tests are exercising the different paths in your code.